Neo-Nazism: Organizations and individuals

 There are several neo-Nazi groups in the United States.
 The National Socialist Movement (NSM) was one of largest neo-Nazi organization in the US.
 NSM had 400 members at its peak but is now a fraction of it.
 After World War II, new organizations formed with varying degrees of support for Nazi principles.
 The National States' Rights Party, founded in 1958 by Edward Reed Fields and J. B. Stoner, countered racial integration in the Southern United States with Nazi-inspired publications and iconography.
 The American Nazi Party, founded by George Lincoln Rockwell in 1959, achieved high-profile coverage in the press through its public demonstrations.

 The Institute for Historical Review, formed in 1978, is a Holocaust denial body associated with neo-Nazism.

 Groups like the terrorist group Atomwaffen Division grew after the Unite the Right rally, recruiting those radicalized by its failure.
 Atomwaffen Division has been linked to at least 11 murders.

 In 2022, famous rapper Kanye West stated that he identifies as a Nazi, denying the Holocaust and praising the policies of Adolf Hitler.

 In 2025, Elon Musk was widely criticized by governments, media outlets, and watchdog groups after making a gesture during a public speech that many interpreted as a Nazi salute, intensifying concerns about his association with extremist views and antisemitic conspiracy theories.

-According to the Terrorism Research and Analysis Consortium, Aryan Freedom Network has as many as 1,500 members as of late 2025, which would make it the biggest neo-Nazi group in the US, rest of the neo-Nazi groups having only some hundreds of members.
+According to the Terrorism Research and Analysis Consortium, the Aryan Freedom Network has as many as 1,500 members as of late 2025, which would make it the biggest neo-Nazi group in the US.